 Our most positive longevity scenario is our Innovation in Adversity scenario - with a significant gap in life expectancy opening up by 2035 compared to our Healthcare Decline scenario.
-Values are shown for a typical pension fund.
-For a more affluent mix of lives the gap between scenarios will be smaller because each of our scenarios is more extreme in impact for more deprived individuals.
+Values are shown for a typical pension plan.
+For a more affluent mix of lives, the gap between scenarios will be smaller because the size of the impact of each scenario is highest for the lowest socioeconomic group and the impact reduces as socioeconomic status increases.
 Conversely, the gap will be larger for a less affluent mix of lives.

-For a typical fund, the liability impact ranges from around a 2% increase to a 5.5% reduction.
-This range increases to a 3% increase to a 6% decrease for a fund with a less affluent mix of lives.
+For typical indexed and non-indexed pension plans, the liability impact ranges from around a 1-1.5% increase to a 3-4% reduction.
+This range increases for plans with less affluent mixes of lives.
 These impacts only consider longevity risk and will be compounded or offset by any related outcomes in financial markets.

-&lt;sup>4 Life expectancy is shown on a period basis i.e., prior to any allowance for future improvements.
+3 Life expectancy is shown on a period basis (i.e., prior to any allowance for future improvements).
 Please note that the projected life expectancy for individuals aged 65 will be higher when allowing for improvements; it is these projected (or "cohort") life expectancies that underpin the liability impacts shown in this paper.